gedrutten/Portfolio/content/3644QCA/Day8.md

 {{< figure src="/img/3644QCA/day08/IMG_4746.jpg" link="/img/3644QCA/day08/IMG_4746.jpg" >}}
 \

 We were treated to a massive lunch and again a massive dinner today.
 We were also introduced to the key staff at the University that we'd be working with during our stay.
-During the afternoon presentation, it was meantioned that they want to teach us Chinese culture through their food.
+During the afternoon presentation, it was mentioned that they want to teach us Chinese culture through their food.

 A few facts about the university:

 + They only accept 1600 students from 70,000 applicants
-+ They were the only university to run a pavillion at the Shanghai Expo
++ They were the only university to run a pavilion at the Shanghai Expo
 + Teachers are encouraged to integrate traditional and modern
 + Expectations for this trip:
     + Wearable design with traditional elements